Search

 3 Best Manicure Tips for Healthy Nails

-So, you have to be very careful upon getting a Russian manicure because they remove the nails’ protective mechanism against infection, especially as they grow.
-As the nail grows, it has to pass by the cuticle.
+You have to be very careful upon getting a Russian manicure because it removes the nails’ protective mechanism against infection.
+Cuticles are especially important as the nails grow.
+When the nail grows, it has to pass by the cuticle.
 The visible nail is called “the nail plate,” and it grows from the matrix.
 Once that nail gets long enough, it protrudes off of the edge.
-That is called the “free edge.”
+This is called the “free edge.”

-The free edge first passes through the cuticle, which is a protective flap that prevents dirt, and bacteria.
+The free edge first passes through the cuticle, which is a protective flap that prevents the introduction of dirt and bacteria.
 But, when you cut it, pathogens can get underneath your nails and into your body.
 Moreover, cutting the cuticle can cause inflammation and impact nail growth.
 For that reason, some people have had very bad reactions to Russian manicures.

 Solution: